-This examination tests your knowledge of the laws and standards that apply to the sale, storage, transportation for delivery and dispensing of CNG, and to the sale, installation, service and repair of CNG systems in Texas.
+This examination tests your knowledge of the laws and standards that apply to the sale, installation, service and repair of CNG systems, including cylinders, in Texas.

-These laws and standards are found in one book: Regulations for Compressed Natural Gas and Liquefied Natural Gas (Texas Railroad Commission).
+These laws and standards are found in the Railroad Commission's Regulations for Compressed Natural Gas and Liquefied Natural Gas (16 Texas Administrative Code, Chapter 13), known informally as the Commission's CNG Safety Rules.